flosskosova/foss4g-2023/content/tutorials/venueless.md

-To login, you should have received an email with a login URL that started with *https://2021-foss4g.venueless.events/login/* If you can't find it, check your spam folder.
+To login, you should have received an email with a login URL that starts with *https://2021-foss4g.venueless.events/login/*.
+If you can't find it, check your spam folder.
 You can use that link on different browsers and computers and it will always open your session.

 **Do not share this link with anyone or you may be blocked from the event.**